-- A. All Program client records are the property of the Office.
-The state ombudsman or designee shall have access to all Program records at all times for any lawful purpose. - B. Ombudsmen are permitted access to such records as may be necessary to discharge their responsibilities in complaint processing or other responsibilities under these regulations. - C. All records of another agency participating in the Joint Protocol established under the provisions of NMSA 1978 Section 24-1-5(L) that may come into the possession of the Program and that include identifying or otherwise confidential resident or complainant information shall be held and disclosed in the same manner as Program records hereunder, except to the extent that such other agency imposes stricter requirements or restrictions for disclosure, to which extent the rules of such other agency shall be observed to the extent permitted by law. - D. All information concerning residents or complainants shall be handled with the utmost care and discretion.
-No ombudsman shall disclose any information or record that includes, implies or describes the identity of any complainant or resident about whom the office maintains files or records unless: - (1) The complainant or resident or his or her surrogate decision maker consent in writing to the disclosure; - (2) The complainant or resident gives informed consent, which is documented immediately in writing by an ombudsman; - (3) Disclosure is necessary for the provision of services to the resident or the resident is unable to provide informed consent; or - (4) Disclosure is ordered by a court of competent jurisdiction.
-[9.2.19.37 NMAC Rp, 9.2.19.37 NMAC, 9/26/17]
+A. All program client records are the property of the office.
+The state ombudsman or designee shall have access to all program records at all times for any lawful purpose.

+B. Ombudsmen are permitted access to such records as may be necessary to discharge their responsibilities in complaint processing or other responsibilities under these regulations.

+C. All records of another agency participating in the joint protocol established under the provisions of Subsection L of Section 24-1-5 NMSA 1978 that may come into the possession of the program and that include identifying or otherwise confidential resident or complainant information shall be held and disclosed in the same manner as program records hereunder, except to the extent that such other agency imposes stricter requirements or restrictions for disclosure, to which extent the rules of such other agency shall be observed to the extent permitted by law.

+D. All information concerning residents or complainants shall be handled with the utmost care and discretion.
+No ombudsman shall disclose any information or record that includes, implies or describes the identity of any complainant or resident about whom the office maintains files or records unless:

+(1) the complainant or resident or his or her surrogate decision maker consent in writing to the disclosure;

+(2) the complainant or resident gives informed consent, which is documented immediately in writing by an ombudsman;

+(3) disclosure is necessary for the provision of services to the resident or the resident is unable to provide informed consent; or

+(4) disclosure is ordered by a court of competent jurisdiction.
+[9.2.19.37 NMAC - Rp, 9.2.19.37 NMAC, 12/29/17]